readr-code/readr-connect/README.md

 ## 3. Working with large corpora

 For large corpora, we recommend to do all preprocessing locally (or on another cluster) and then push the results to Readr Cloud for exploration and pattern development.

+Spark 1.0.1.

+You must have Apache spark installed in a directory if you would like to process and push new datasets to readr.
+Fetch spark at `https://spark.apache.org/downloads.html`.

 1. Convert sources into Readr format.